junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Except when you do it, you're just like a butcher."

 "Trust me, I'm getting better."
 The angel's fingers stroke through Jimmy's cheeks, resting there, almost as if gently.
 His eyes bore into Jimmy's.
-"One thing I learned from him, is everyone has a breaking point.
+"One thing I learned from him, is that everyone has a breaking point.
 You just need to find it.
 Will is nothing, compared to that physical pain."

 <br>